ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_asp_net8/how-to-1.md

 ---

 ## Introduction
 ASP.NET Core is a cross-platform framework for building web applications that lets you develop web services as back ends for various scenarios.
-It also supports containerization, which you can use for building cloud-native apps.
+It also supports containerization, which you can use for building cloud-native applications.
 These characteristics and its cross-platform design make ASP.NET Core an ideal tool for building Internet of Things (IoT) web servers.

 Windows 11 can run directly on Arm64-powered devices, so you can use it similarly to Windows 10 IoT Core to develop IoT apps.
 For example, you can use ASP.NET Core to build a web API that your headless IoT device exposes to communicate with users or other devices.

 This learning path demonstrates how you can use ASP.NET Core with Windows 11 to build a web server for a headless IoT application.
 This learning path uses Windows Dev Kit 2023 as a development PC.
 The kit does not contain any real sensors, so you will implement a temperature sensor emulator.

 ## Before you begin
-Before going further, let's make sure the .NET was correctly installed.
+Make sure that .NET is correctly installed on your machine.
 To do so, open the command prompt, and type:

 ```console
 dotnet --info